CENDARI/UI-Boilerplate/README.md

 **The boilerplate is now complete with all components and templates available for download**

-You can download all templates here: https://int2.cendari.dariah.eu/uiboilerplate/downloads/all-templates.zip
+Download all templates here: https://int2.cendari.dariah.eu/uiboilerplate/downloads/all-templates.zip

 Or browse the templates and pick only the ones you need: https://int2.cendari.dariah.eu/uiboilerplate/pages/templates.html